mikekwright/mikekwright.github.io/content/blog/original/2015-02-06-docker-and-continuous-delivery.markdown

+---
 Title: "Docker and Continuous Delivery"
 Date: 2015-02-06 14:35
 Status: draft
 Category: ops
+Tags:
+ - aws
+ - docker
-Tags: aws, docker, continuous delivery
+ - continuous delivery
+---

 I am a huge fan of continuous delivery, of release code as soon at it is written and passes the automated test gates.
 I am also a fan of having a deployment system that can be more closely